What is cremation — exactly?

 In the nineteenth century, with the advent of the Industrial Revolution and the growth of great cities, activists began to champion cremation as a means of disposing of remains that might spread disease, but also for ecological reasons: cremated remains took up less space in cemeteries which were already becoming overcrowded.

 Forest Hills Crematory was the first crematory established in New England.
 It was founded in 1893 by the Massachusetts Cremation Society.
 In 1925 the Crematory became part of the institution of Forest Hills Cemetery.
 Lucy Stone, famed women’s rights activist, was the first person cremated at Forest Hills.
-Over the years numerous prominent citizens have been cremated at Forest Hills, many with their urns (including that of Lucy Stone herself) still carefully maintained in our Columbarium.
-All records since the beginning of the founding of the Crematory are in the possession of Forest Hills.
+Over the years numerous prominent citizens have been cremated at Forest Hills, many with their urns (including that of Lucy Stone herself) still respectfully maintained in our Columbarium.
+All records since the founding of the Crematory are in the possession of Forest Hills.

 Over time, “cremationists” and activists, in part spurred by the efforts of Lucy Stone and other proponents of cremation, spread their doctrine to the extent that today cremation is widely accepted.
-For many, cremation is the preferred method of disposing of remains.

 How widely is cremation accepted now?